Loading...

 29 May 2003

-Notwithstanding the risks around the Iranian conflict, our macroeconomic outlook remains relatively optimistic with risks tilted to the downside.
-The US economy remains central to our global outlook in 2026.
-We believe the economy will be able to absorb elevated energy prices, in line with what we observed in 2023 and 2024, with the most likely outcome being a reacceleration of growth driven by technology-led productivity gains.
-We expect US inflation to moderate, though elevated energy costs have delayed the timeline, and we believe the Fed will have scope to ease policy later in the year.
-Stickier inflation remains a risk to this central view.
+Our macroeconomic outlook remains relatively optimistic with risks tilted to the downside.
+The US economy remains central to our global outlook for 2026.
+We believe it will be able to absorb elevated energy prices, in line with what we observed in 2023 and 2024, with the most likely outcome being a re-acceleration of growth driven in part by technology-led productivity gains.
+We continue to expect US inflation to moderate, although elevated energy costs have delayed the timeline, and we believe the Fed could have scope to ease policy later in the year.
+Stickier inflation nonetheless remains a risk to this central view.

-We favour a long-duration position in portfolios, particularly in the front end of the US curve, as well as in select emerging markets.
-However, given the potential upside risk in inflation expectations, we aim to retain flexibility to add to this position should pricing become more attractive.
-Credit valuations have recovered much of the decline experienced in March and remain near the more expensive end of their historical range.
-We believe there could be greater dispersion across and within sectors, which emphasises the need for diversification and strong bottom-up fundamental analysis.
+We favour a long duration position in portfolios, particularly at the front end of the US curve, as well as in select emerging markets.
+However, given the potential upside risk to inflation expectations, we aim to retain flexibility to add to these positions should pricing become more attractive.
+Credit valuations have reversed much of the weakness experienced in March and remain near the most expensive end of the historical range.
+We also believe dispersion across and within sectors could increase, which emphasises the need for diversification and strong bottom-up fundamental analysis.

-Given our central views, we maintain modest overweight positions to credit sectors, with a bias towards higher-quality sectors such as investment-grade corporates or higher-quality securitised assets.
+Given our central views, we maintain modest overweight positions across credit sectors, with a bias towards higher-quality sectors such as investment-grade corporates or higher-quality securitised assets.

 This is a marketing communication.
 Please refer to the prospectus of Payden Global Funds plc and to the PRIIPs KID or KIID before making any final investment decision.
 This material has been prepared by Payden & Rygel Global Limited, a company authorised and regulated by the Financial Conduct Authority of the United Kingdom, and by Payden Global SIM S.p.A., an investment firm authorised and regulated by Italy’s CONSOB with passporting to provide services in certain EU jurisdictions.
 It is directed exclusively at professional investors or eligible parties and counterparties as defined by the rules of the Financial Conduct Authority or, for EU jurisdictions, by the rules of the Markets in Financial Instruments Directive (“MiFID”), as transposed in the relevant EU jurisdictions, and is not intended for use by retail investors.
 Suitability/appropriateness of the investment is the responsibility of the investor, no assurance can be given that the stated investment objectives will be achieved, and the value of investments may fall as well as rise.
 This information does not constitute an invitation or offer to subscribe for or purchase any of the products mentioned which will only be accepted on the basis of the relevant prospectus.
 The law may restrict distribution of this information in certain jurisdictions, therefore, persons into whose possession this message comes should inform themselves about and observe any such restrictions.
 Waystone Management Company (IE) Limited, the Manager, is authorised in Ireland and regulated by the Central Bank of Ireland.